Faisalsaddiqui/heart-diseases-prediction-using-machine-learning/README.md

 The performance of the models is evaluated using various metrics such as accuracy, precision, recall, and F1-score.
 These metrics help in understanding the strengths and weaknesses of each model.

 ## How to Run
-Clone the repository:
+Clone the repository
 ```
 git clone https://github.com/your-username/heart-disease-prediction.git
 ```
-Navigate to the project directory:
+Navigate to the project directory
 ```
 cd heart-disease-prediction
 ```
-Install the required libraries:
+Install the required libraries
 ```
 pip install -r requirements.txt
 ```
-Run the Jupyter notebook:
+Run the Jupyter notebook
 ```
 jupyter notebook "Heart Diseases Prediction Using Machine Learning.ipynb"
 ```